henryhxu/CSCI3150/assignment/assign1/Assignment1_documentation.md

   user@OSLAB1:/dir1$
   ```

+  We only require you to support cd command **with one argument**, which is a path.
+We do not require you to support other scenarios such as cd with flags.

 - single external commands, i.e. `ls`, `ps`, etc.

   Your shell program should be able to execute single command with arguments.
 For example: